Skip to main content

 Size: LargeCoat Length: Short HairCompare

 The Spanish Mastiff is a gentle giant with a strong protective instinct.
 Its considerable size and calm temperament make it the ideal guardian and loyal companion.
+Want to know what makes this imposing dog so special?

 Last updated: